alexschimel/Iskaffe/README.md

 Head over to the [wiki](https://github.com/alexschimel/Iskaffe/wiki) for documentation (in progress).

+If you have any issues, first check the project's [Issues](https://github.com/alexschimel/Iskaffe/issues) to search for a fix.
+Otherwise, let the authors know by [creating a new issue](https://github.com/alexschimel/Iskaffe/issues/new).
+Ideally, share the Iskaffe log to provide insight in the issue.

 For more help, contact the [authors](#authors).

 ## Past versions and updates